abuiles/ember-101/hands-on.md

 |PUT    | /api/friends/:id     |
 |DELETE | /api/friends/:id     |

-If we do a `GET` request to `/api/friends` we will get a list of all our friends
+If we do a **GET** request to **/api/friends** we will get a list of all our friends

 ~~~~~~~~
+# The following output might be different for every run since the data
+# in the API is changing constantly.
+#
 $ curl http://api.ember-cli-101.com/api/friends.json | python -m json.tool
 {
     "friends": [